-- Operate with any number of T1, Plain Old Telephone Service (POTS), Digital Data Service (DDS) or other HiGain systems sharing the same cable binder group. - Can be used for customers requiring DS1 service on a temporary or permanent basis. - Provides a means of quickly deploying service in advance of fiber-optic transmission systems.
+- Operate with any number of T1, Plain Old Telephone Service (POTS), Digital Data Service (DDS), or other HiGain systems sharing the same cable binder group. - Are for customers requiring DS1 service on a temporary or permanent basis. - Provide a means of quickly deploying service in advance of fiber-optic transmission systems.